-Acronis True Image 2017 is a powerful collection of backup tools will give you a comfortable feeling of data security.
+Acronis True Image 2017 is a powerful collection of backup tools that will give you a comfortable feeling of data security.
 The automatic backup and multiple backup options help you safeguard your precious and irreplaceable photos, videos and work files.

 I have been looking forward to reviewing Acronis True Image 2017 for a long time.
 So the question is whether it was worth the wait?

 And yes, Acronis True Image 2017 was indeed worth waiting for, and I have to say that I love this release!
 I have been using the beta version for a while, and after purchasing the polished official release, I am absolutely convinced that this is the best release since ATI 2014.

 In this Acronis True Image 2017 review I will walk you through the new features as well as the evergreen core backup features.

 TIP! ► Time Limited Acronis Bundle offer on the US site for $49.99

 Acronis True Image 2017 | ACDSee Pro 9 | iolo System Mechanic Pro | Acronis Disk Directo

 What´s new in Acronis True Image 2017

 This is indeed a very interesting release that offers a new and fast user interface and a couple of extremely handy new features.